NAME¶

 by the pod infra container label.
 Usually containers can read/execute container_share_t

-.
+and can read/write container_file_t.
 If unable to change the labels on a

 source volume, SELinux container separation must be disabled for the pod or infra container